Posted on October 17, 2019

 October is Breast Cancer Awareness month.
 And yesterday, October 16th was Breast Cancer Reconstruction Awareness day also known as BRA day.
-In an effort to keep our Atlanta, Alpharetta, Roswell and Woodstock patients aware of their options we’ve created this blog to help as a springboard for discussion for anyone who finds themselves with the diagnosis of breast cancer and is starting to do their research on how to restore the breast after either lumpectomy or mastectomy.
+In an effort to keep our Atlanta and Alpharetta patients aware of their options we’ve created this blog to help as a springboard for discussion for anyone who finds themselves with the diagnosis of breast cancer and is starting to do their research on how to restore the breast after either lumpectomy or mastectomy.

 All of the reconstructive options are predicated first and foremost on your choice for surgical cancer care.
 This can be through a lumpectomy, partial or complete mastectomy.
 We recommend having a thorough discussion with both your surgical oncologist as well as your medical oncologist on your options for tumor removal and whether or not chemotherapy before surgery may be an option to help shrink the mass.